carldata/argo/README.md

 File structure:

   * /datasets  - contains all input dataset.
 Big datasets should be put as *.gz files, so they won't be stored.
-Datasets are stored on google drive company account.https://drive.google.com/open?id=1sZ1KSftjd7GRxbc5ojUq8vG8buPfOKX-
   * /notebooks - Jupyter notebooks